horenbergerb/horenbergerb.github.io/_posts/2023-09-08-rotationalmotionproof.md

 ---
 custom_excerpt: |
   "...All this is to say that I found myself straining to say anything interesting about rotational motion.
-Hence, the following discovery....."
+Hence, the following discovery..."
 tag: blog
 ---